ptmt/ptmt.github.com/posts/2026/state-of-development.md

 ---
-title: State of development in early 2026
+title: State of development
-description: My view
+description: What is happening with development in early 2026
 published: 2026-03-28T12:04:00
 draft: true
 ---